olegviro/VersoTeX/README.md

 #### 2.1.
 Three fields ####

-A web browser window with an
-HTML document prepared as a TeX file with VersoTeX, has three major fields: **menu**, **verso** and **recto**.
+A web browser window with a TeXVizor document, has three major fields: **menu**, **verso** and **recto**.
 Verso and recto are the names of left and right pages in an open book, see [Wikipedia, Recto and verso](https://en.wikipedia.org/wiki/Recto_and_verso).

 If the browser window is not wide enough, the three fields overlap.

-The *menu* field is about 40 pixels wide, it is positioned on the left hand side.
+The *menu* field is a vertical strip about 40 pixels wide, it is positioned on the left hand side.
 The *verso* field is of about 740 pixels wide.

  On the top of the menu field, there is an icon formed of three horizontal lines.
 Usually such an icon hides a drop-down menu.
 Indeed, clicking the icon unrolls a menu.

- When you open an HTML document, the recto field is empty.
+ When a TeXVizor document first opens, the recto field is empty.

 #### 2.2.
 Verso ####

  The verso field looks like the beginning of a mathematical paper (including its abstract) followed by a table of contents.
-In fact, this is not a table of contents, but rather the whole article *folded down*.
-Its blue lines are clickable.
+In fact, this is not a table of contents, but rather the whole document *folded down*.
+Its blue items are clickable.
+Click the triangle next to word "Abstract" to reveal its text; click again to collapse it.
-A click on the word "Abstract" folds down the text of abstract leaving visible out of it only the word Abstract.

-The lines below the abstract are titles of sections.
-A click on each of them unrolls the section.
-If the section contains subsections, then each of the subsections is still folded and is represented by its title.
-Clicking the title unfold their content.
-Clicking the title of an open fold folds it down.
+Below are section titles.
+Click the triangle to expand a section.
+Subsections, if present, remain folded.
+You can unfold them with additional clicks.

-The folding format is broadly used in programmer editors and in online tables of content.
-It allows to keep out of sight parts of the text that are not of interest at the moment.
+This folding system — familiar from code editors or document viewers — lets you to keep out of sight parts of the text that are not of interest at the moment.

- It takes time to unfold a text section by section.
-An inpatient reader may open all the folds by at most two mouse clicks by opening the menu (this requires a click if the menu was not open) and clicking an appropriate icon.
-The next icon closes all the folds (including the abstract) at a single click.

- At the bottom of each open fold there is a thin (one pixel thick) blue line.
-Under mouse it becomes thicker.
-When clicked, it folds down the fold above it.
-So, if you have read a section (or a subsection) and want to close the fold, you can use this line instead of clicking the title of the section after going all the way up to it.

-In addition to sections, subsections and subsubsections, there are other parts of the text which can be folded and which by default are folded when you open the document.
-These are special sections, like *References, Acknowledgements, Keywords, Mathematics Subject Classification*, and, besides, folds of a different nature: *proofs*.
-Of course, proofs are very important, but at the first reading we often do not want to go into details.

-The title of a proof is blue and clickable.
-The click unfolds the proof.
-At the end of an unfolded proof, we see a square symbolizing the end of the proof.
-Clicking the square closes the text of the proof.

-Literature references are also blue and clickable.
-A click at a reference raises a small window with the relevant bibliographical data.
-The next click at the same reference deletes the window.

-The window is draggable.
-Draggability is handy, because when you click several references that are close to each other on the page the windows may overlap, and you have to separate them by dragging.

-A similar mechanism is implemented for footnotes.
-Thus a footnote becomes a flying note and flies quite close to the place where you clicked to the reference (so, you do not need to look at the bottom of the page or even at the bottom of the next page).
+Unfolding everything manually takes time, but an impatient reader can expand or collapse the entire document with just two clicks: open the menu and select "open all" or "fold all."

+By default, special sections like *References, Acknowledgements, Keywords, Mathematics Subject Classification,* and all *proofs* are folded.

+Proofs are, of course, vital — but sometimes skipped during a first pass.
+Click the triangle before “Proof” to reveal it.
+Click the end-of-proof square to collapse it.

+References appear in blue and are clickable.
+Clicking opens a floating window with full bibliographic info; click again to dismiss it.
+These windows are draggable—a helpful feature when multiple references overlap.
+Just drag them apart.

+Footnotes work similarly.
+Instead of jumping to the bottom of the page, a footnote appears right where you clicked — no scrolling needed.

 #### 2.3.
 Recto ####

-At the opening of a document, the recto is empty.
+At first opening of a document, the recto is empty.
 It's your choice, what to bring there.

 ##### 2.3.1.
 Table of Contents #####